rafaelvicariabarker/katacoda-scenarios/querydsl/step1.md

 `git clone https://github.com/EduardKrieger/QueryDslTutorial.git`{{execute T1}}

-In next step, you will learn about CobiGen CLI commands.
+In the next step, integrate Querydsl into your Maven project.